ogallagher/touch-keyboard-proto/readme.md

 In addition to hold, a return swipe (ex from center to right, then return to center) is a separate gesture, as used in [딩굴](https://namu.wiki/w/%EB%94%A9%EA%B5%B4%20%ED%82%A4%EB%B3%B4%EB%93%9C).
 Similar idea to swipe hold.
 For punctuation maybe ('→"), (-→=), (.→…), (,→;), (?→¿), (!→¡).
 For vowel pairs (e→ie).
 Currently used for (r→er), close `digits1key` embed keyboard, and various arithmetic operators in `digits1key`.

-Also, a long/ over return swipe, which goes beyond center on return. (a→ai), (o→ou).
+A long/ over return swipe, which goes beyond center on return. (a→ai), (o→ou).

 An turn/ corner swipe could be used, similar to diagonal, but yielding 2 options for each corner.
 Q down = qu, g c up = ck, s c up = ch, m up = mb, l up = ld, nd left = nt.
 For vowel diphthongs also.